-When convolutional coding (section 4) or no coding is used, CSMs shall be placed between the Transfer Frames.
+When slicing is not used, CSMs shall be placed between the Transfer Frames.
+In these cases, the CSMs also serve the function of ASMs, and the terms may be used interchangeably.

 When Reed-Solomon coding (section 5) or Concatenated coding (section 6) is used, CSMs shall be placed between the Reed-Solomon codeblocks.